KonradDlugosz/BashScriptExercise/README.md

    * * * * * sleep 30; /bin/sh /home/[path of exercise3.sh]
    ```

 3. Save and exit.
-This will run script `exercise3.sh`
+This will run script `exercise3.sh` every 30 seconds